telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv1.md

 Let's examine in detail the different elements included in the payload:

--   entityIdList and attributeList ('entities' and 'attributes' for short, in JSON) define which context elements will be included in the notification message.
+-   entities and attributes for short, in JSON) define which context elements will be included in  the notification message.
     In this example, we are specifying that the notification has to include the temperature attribute for entity Room1.
 -   The callback URL to send notifications is defined with the reference element.
 We are using the URL of the accumulator-server.py program started before.
 Only one reference can be included per subscribeContext request.
-However, you can have several subscriptions on the same context elements (i.e. same entityIdList and attributeList) without any problem.
+However, you can have several subscriptions on the same context elements (i.e. same entity and attribute) without any problem.
 Default URL schema (in the case you don't specify any) is "http", e.g. using "localhost:1028" as reference will be actually interpreted as "<http://localhost:1028>".